Skip to main contentSkip to search barSkip to navigationSkip to footer

 • Particular aptitude for interdisciplinary work (literature, philosophy, historical-sociological context) and for the literary dimension of the lied genre.

-• Ample sight-reading, accompaniment and transposition skills (piano).
+• Ample empowerment of the pianists of sight-reading, accompaniment and transposition and correpitation skills.

-• Ability to meet the highest musical standards as a duo (intuition, communications skills and outstanding instrumental proficiency).
+• Ability to meet the highest musical standards as a duo (intuition, communications skills and outstanding instrumental resp. vocal proficiency).

 Language Skills